yo-yo-yo-jbo/binary_golf_com/README.md

 4. The memory after the program is filled with zeros.
 Since I needed the NUL terminated string `4\x00` it saved me one byte.
 5. There's very good documentation regarding initial register values when your program starts running ([here](http://www.fysnet.net/yourhelp.htm)).
 Specifically, I used the fact that `si` is `0x100` to my benefit, and the initial value of `0xFF` assigned to `CX` had to be dealt with.
 6. Interrupts generally maintain register values.
 I use that for my benefit.
+7. Since the stack initially contains a zero word, I can `ret` and that jumps to address `0` at the [PSP](https://en.wikipedia.org/wiki/Program_Segment_Prefix), which encodes `int 0x20`.
+This is fully reliable and takes one byte intead of 2!

 ## Code
 Here's my code, followed by some explanations: